Retour

 Get full access to Perennial Meditations at perennial.substack.com/subscribe

-In the conversation, Oliver and I discuss:
+In the conversation, Owen and I discuss:

-• The meaning of pleasure.
+• The study of anger across cultures

 Follow In Search of Wisdom: